 And there will be more refugees.
 The Nigerian military has promised a major counteroffensive against Boko Haram, and Cameroon, Niger, and Chad have all committed troops to the cause.
 Boko Haram may have as many as 10,000 fighters to face off with the coalition; even if the counteroffensive is successful—and there is great reason to be skeptical it will be, given the Nigerian army’s frequently hapless performances against Boko Haram—it will be a long, violent campaign that will send many more Nigerians fleeing.

 Boko Haram’s widening war has cut off thousands of displaced people from aid and exacerbated the region’s humanitarian and security crisis.
 Unfortunately, there will be little respite for refugees until northeastern Nigeria is peaceful—a distant prospect at the moment.
 Abuja has shown little inclination or capacity to undertake the military effort coordinated with civic and economic development in the north necessary to quell Boko Haram, which is why the international community must use every lever of influence it has to prod the Nigerian government to unreservedly commit to doing what it takes to defeat Boko Haram.
 Until that happens, the refugee crisis and suffering will continue.

-Joshua Meservey is Assistant Director of the Atlantic Council’s Africa Center.
+Joshua Meservey was assistant director of the Atlantic Council’s Africa Center.
 Follow him on Twitter at @jmeservey.